tensorflow/tensorflow/tensorflow/docs_src/install/install_windows.md

 # Installing TensorFlow on Windows

 This guide explains how to install TensorFlow on Windows.
+Although these instructions might also work on other Windows variants, we have only tested (and we only support) these instructions on machines meeting the following requirements:

+  * 64-bit, x86 desktops or laptops
+  * Windows 7 or later

 ## Determine which TensorFlow to install